Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This will lead to a high retention and differentiation driver.

-Readers can participate in reading challenges and leaderboards via ‘Community’
+Readers can participate in reading challenges (e.g. Finish X books by the end of the month to get X points) and leaderboards via ‘Community’

 New